idealo/aws-signing-proxy/README.md

 For ready-to-use binaries have a look at releases.
 Additionally, we provide a _Docker image_ which can be used both in a test setup and as a sidecar in kubernetes.

+## 🎉 Version 2 Update 🎉

+* Version 2.0.0 comes
+  * with a built-in circuit breaker for requesting credentials from either OIDC or Vault
+  * with better error handling and panic recovery
+  * with json logging enabled by default

+##### Vault Env Cred Provider

 In addition to the proxy you may also use `vault-env-cred-provider` as an [credential provider for AWS tooling](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) .

-❗NOTE: the provided pre-built mac os binaries might fail with name resolution issues on your apple machine if you are using a (corporate) VPN.
+❗NOTE: the provided pre-built macOS binaries might fail with name resolution issues on your apple machine if you are using a (corporate) VPN.
 This will not occur on linux/windows/docker.
 If you are affected: either use the provided docker image or build the binaries on your machine.